 - BeanBoozled (Jelly Belly mixed flavors for the brave)

 - Pez Candy

 Have you ever played this game?
 You have to be brave, because you don't know what flavor you'll get!
 Some are yummy, but some are gross.
 This is a super fun idea for an Easter basket.

 You Can Do It!
 Teens Are Easy to Buy For...
 Maybe...

 Not so bad.
 Of course, it all depends on your budget and your teen (and sometimes the full moon), but it is possible.
 Who knows?
 Maybe you’ll actually catch a glimpse of the smile that used to be on their face in their younger years.

 Long Story Short:

-1. Grab a small, functional, decorative plastic or woven basket.
+1. Grab a small or medium sized functional, decorative plastic or woven basket.

 3. Hopefully experience one less eye-roll.

 © 2011 Marissa